Nanda K. Gollu, MCS 2015

 Don’t avoid something because you think it is “too hard” until you’ve tried it for long enough to know for sure.

-The VIU experience was a novel one, an extremely satisfying voyage loaded with good and bad times, yet with an extraordinary result.
-Learning at VIU was the initial move toward accomplishment, as acquiring my MS in Computer Science cleared the path for me.
+The FXUA experience was a novel one, an extremely satisfying voyage loaded with good and bad times, yet with an extraordinary result.
+Learning at FXUA was the initial move toward accomplishment, as acquiring my MS in Computer Science cleared the path for me.
 In every class I was developing my technical and interpersonal skills, getting more exposure to real-life situations, and preparing myself for the job market.

 Q: Where are you working now, and what position or job responsibilities do you have?

 A: I am currently working on a federal project with the Department of Education as a SharePoint administrator.
 My responsibilities include installing, configuring, maintaining, upgrading, and managing a SharePoint server farm.

 The company deals with configuring all service applications like search, metadata, user profile synchronization, and creation of a content database that involves maintenance of various logging databases in SQL Server.
 Compressing of logging databases is also done by SharePoint administrators since they grow in size considerably.
 I also assign proper permission levels for all users of the site as well as configure anonymous access as required.